 Lilith and KaraOkay will be directed by BAFTA-nominated director Sallie Aprahamian.

-Lilith was developed as a Giants Theatre production, supported by Arts Council England and in consultation with SANDS (the UK’s foremost stillbirth and neo-natal death society), completed shortly before Jennie’s death in January 2019.
+Lilith was developed as a Giants Theatre production, supported by Arts Council England and in consultation with SANDS (stillbirth and neonatal death society), completed shortly before Jennie’s death in January 2019.
 This will be the world premiere of the play and a celebration of Jennie’s astounding legacy to British theatre.